 Title: Healthy eating clip

-Title: Healthy eating factsheet
+Title: Healthy eating for diabetes

 Title: Infant of a diabetic mother

 Summary: This translated fact sheet contains information for pregnant women who have diabetes.
 It addresses questions covering how a mother’s diabetes can affect the baby before birth, whether there is a risk of complications during birth, and how it will potentially affect the baby after birth.

 Summary: This translated resource provides information about the role of insulin in the management of diabetes.
 It covers questions regarding what it is, why it has to be injected, the types of insulin and some tips about insulin.

 Summary: This translated brochure for people with diabetes gives advice on managing type 2 diabetes by providing brief information on blood glucose levels, weight, food, and the importance of checking kidneys, eyes and feet.

 Summary: The Making Healthy Food Choices Guide includes photographs and images of hundreds of different foods to help you understand how healthy eating will help you manage your diabetes.
 Each guide contains culturally specific foods and includes the English description and translation on the same page.

 Summary: Healthy eating, along with regular physical activity, can help you look after your diabetes.
 It can also help you manage other risk factors like high blood pressure, or unhealthy cholesterol and triglyceride levels.